kerberos-io/documentation/dev/42_addons/3_NAS.md

     cd /home/kerberos-web/public/capture && ls -l

 And *that's it*.
-From now the machinery will store it's images directly on your NAS, and the web interface will visualize them.
+From now the machinery will store its images directly on your NAS, and the web interface will visualize them.